-Looking for an easy Lemon Grilled Chicken Marinade Recipe for your summer barbecues?
+Looking for a Keto Chicken Marinade Recipe for your grilling needs?
 With just a few simple ingredients you can have perfect grilled chicken in no time!
+This low carb chicken marinade packs a ton of flavor and is super easy to make.
+It is also paleo, sugar-free, gluten-free, and whole30.

 Grilled chicken is one of our standard summer dinners.
 Grilling keeps the house cool and leaves almost no clean-up.
-I like to marinate my chicken breasts in a plastic gallon storage bag to make sure they are completely coated with marinade and to save on one more clean-up step.
+I like to marinate my chicken breasts in a plastic gallon storage bag to make sure they are completely coated with the marinade and to save on one more clean-up step.
+It also has simple ingredients that you should have ready in your pantry.

 Lemon with garlic is one of our favorite flavor pairings.
 We love it on my Garlic Broccoli and on grilled chicken breasts.